Welcome to my museum guides!

 - I love to take pictures inside museums, and museums that don’t allow pictures have an automatic strike in my book.
-For people who like to look at older art and don’t take much pictures, you might give these museums some of the points I deducted.
+For people who have no desire to take pictures in a museum, you might give these museums back some of the points I deducted in the “Misc” category.

 - Museum exhibits are constantly changing, and I can only review a museum based on what I’ve experience of their exhibits.
 The larger museums generally have some permanent exhibits along with special exhibits, but a lot of the smaller museums are based on temporary exhibits or rearranging items from their permanent collection.
 Before visiting a museum, it may be worth it to look online and see what they are currently exhibiting and if you’re interested in the current exhibits.